FelixGit-dev/Calculator/README.md

 # Calculator
-This is a simple calculator project implemented in Java, it can perform basic arithmetic operations such as "Addition, subtraction, multiplication and division.
+This is a simple calculator project implemented in Java, it can perform basic arithmetic operations such as:
+Addition
+subtraction
+multiplication
+division.